Administrative Departments

 - OUSA leadership and strategic planning

-- Support for students in challenging situations
+- Support for students in challenging situations and student emergencies

 - Test accommodation scheduling oversight

-- Meeting with students seeing reactivation
+- Meeting with students seeking reactivation

 - Reviewing requests for exceptions and routing to appropriate committees

-- Recruitment and admissions
+- Recruitment and admissions (first-year, cross-campus, and new transfers)

 - Events and visits for prospective and admitted students

-- Winter start recruitment strategy
+- Winter-start program recruitment strategy

 - Scholarships and awards for new and returning students